 The College is home to a number of “learning communities, a powerful approach to the delivery of instruction, through which sizable numbers of incoming freshmen take two or more classes together, some of which are multi-disciplinary.
 This approach to education has produced solid results in student retention and other measures of academic success.

-Known informally as City Tech, New York City College of Technology enrolls over 15,400 students in itsprograms.
+Known informally as City Tech, New York City College of Technology enrolls over 16,000 students in its programs.
 Many of these programs lead to licensure and certification.
-It also enrolls about 15,000 students annually through the Division of Continuing Education and External Partnerships.
+It also enrolls about 14,000 students annually through the Division of Continuing Education and External Partnerships.
 Here, innovative programs help meet the training and retraining needs of working men and women and provide regional businesses of all types with the technological and managerial skills they need to successfully compete in increasingly competitive local, national and global markets.
 City Tech programs are designed to anticipate emerging employment trends in the city, state, and nation, not just to follow them.

 City Tech enjoys a long-standing reputation for its involvement in economic development and business assistance.
 A study by the Wall Street-based Center for an Urban Future identifies City Tech and its Business & Industry Training Center as "one of CUNY's leading job training and business assistance centers with a strong set of programs that many employers have come to rely on."